 - 2 tablespoons chile powder

 - 2 cups shredded cheese (queso fresco or mozzarella)

 - 2/3 cup vegetable oil

-Chicken Version: Place chicken breasts in large pan and cover with water.
+Start by preparing the filling.
+If using chicken, put the chicken breasts in a medium saucepan and cover with water.
 Boil the chicken, covered, for 15 to 20 minutes until it is cooked through.

 Drain the liquid and use two forks to shred the chicken and add to a large bowl.